 Support for the immune system is one of the most common uses for zinc in health supplements.
-It’s also used to help support digestion, regulate behavior and manage skin conditions.
+It’s also used to help support digestion, regulate behavior, support healthy blood pressure and manage skin conditions.

 Zinc may reduce the duration of colds, especially in adults.
 This use typically takes the form of lozenges containing zinc acetate.

 Many zinc compounds may help to manage to severity and duration of diarrhea.
 This benefit of zinc is most useful for undernourished children.

 Some oral zinc supplements can help to maintain normal behavior in children, including activity level, impulse control, and socialization.

 Zinc supplements may help support the body’s ability to manage acne, especially when it’s caused by a low level of zinc in the blood or skin.